suhasamaresh/FarmFlow/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the app in action.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+Start editing by modifying `app/page.tsx`—the page auto-updates as you make changes.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to optimize and load [Geist](https://vercel.com/font), a font family from Vercel.

+## Project Structure

+- **`app/`**: Contains the Next.js pages and components (e.g., `page.tsx` for the homepage).
+- **`program/`**: Includes the Solana smart contract reference, written in Rust and built/deployed using [Anchor](https://www.anchor-lang.com/).
+This folder serves as a reference for the contract logic.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To dive deeper into Next.js and Anchor:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Explore Next.js features and APIs.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - Interactive Next.js tutorial.
+- [Anchor Documentation](https://www.anchor-lang.com/docs/introduction) - Learn about building Solana programs with Anchor.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+Check out the [Next.js GitHub repository](https://github.com/vercel/next.js) and [Anchor GitHub repository](https://github.com/coral-xyz/anchor)—feedback and contributions are welcome!

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The simplest way to deploy FarmFlow is via the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).
+Visit the live deployment at [https://farm-flow-fawn.vercel.app/](https://farm-flow-fawn.vercel.app/).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+For more details, see the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

+---